 The process for filing a ULP and receiving a decision from the National Labor Relations Board (NLRB) is slow-moving and may not ever result in any acceptable resolution.
 Even in cases where a settlement is reached, the agreement won’t necessarily resolve the original issue.
 Furthermore, the NLRB is governed by a five-person General Counsel whose members are appointed by the U.S. President, so decisions will vary depending on what administration your ULP is filed under.

-In November of 2017, Tom Cat Bakery filed a ULP against the New York City General Membership Branch (NYC GMB) of the Industrial Workers of the World (IWW).
+In November of 2017, Tom Cat Bakery filed a ULP against the New York City General Membership Branch (NYC GMB) of the Industrial Workers of the World.
 Back in 2016, Tom Cat Bakery was subject to an I-9 audit from Immigration and Customs Enforcement (ICE) — the first ICE audit in NYC in 10 years.
-The company terminated the employment of around 30 workers, the majority of which had been with the company for 10 years or more.
+The company terminated the employment of around 30 workers, the majority of whom had been with the company for 10 years or more.

 Ever since, a coalition of allies, led by the workers, has been fighting for a fair severance for those who were laid off and for Tom Cat to adopt a set of guidelines put forth by the legal worker advocacy group National Employment Law Project, to protect current and future employees from ICE.